peteris-racinskis/AA_MD/README.md

 Homework assignments in image processing.
 Written in Python 3.8.5+, using opencv, matplotlib and numpy

 ## Histogram
-Apply histogram smoothing to a grayscale version of the image.
+Apply histogram smoothing to an 8-bit grayscale version of the image.
 Default image - flower.jpg, inclued.
 Saves the grayscale and smoothed versions of the image in bitmap format, displays the respective histograms.

 Usage: